hikeventures/hikeventures.github.io/_posts/reviews/2013-02-05-hiking-gear-rab-alpine-mircrolight.markdown

 <br>
 <!--more-->

 Since the jacket is filled with down it takes much less space in your backpack than a synthetic jacket.
-Alternatively, you may also have a look at the <a href="http://hikeventures.com/gear-review-montbell-u-dot-l-down-parka" target="_self">Montbell UL Down Parka</a> which is a bit lighter than the Rab Microlight Alpine jacket and which is my current down jacket.
+Alternatively, you may also have a look at the <a rel="nofollow" href="http://hikeventures.com/gear-review-montbell-u-dot-l-down-parka" target="_self">Montbell UL Down Parka</a> which is a bit lighter than the Rab Microlight Alpine jacket and which is my current down jacket.

 ## Features
 The Rab Microlight Alpine Jacket weights 345 grams is filled with 140 grams of 750 cuin goose down.

 ## Recommendation
 The Rab Microlight Alpine Jacket is a nice down jacket which is also quite affordable.
 If you look for a real winter down jacket then the Rab Positron Jacket might be an alternative (at least I would pick it as my winter down jacket).
 However, if you are looking for a jacket which you can wear in the evenings in the camp or as a midlayer during the winter then the Rab Microlight Alpine Jacket is a great choice.
-Here you can find a <a href="http://www.hikeventures.com/best-down-jackets/">list of my favorite down jackets</a>.
+Here you can find a <a rel="nofollow" href="http://www.hikeventures.com/best-down-jackets/">list of my favorite down jackets</a>.

-You can get the Rab Alpine Microlight Jacket on <a href="http://amzn.to/2uYoi2A" target="_blank" >Amazon</a>.
+You can get the Rab Alpine Microlight Jacket on <a rel="nofollow" href="http://amzn.to/2uYoi2A" target="_blank" >Amazon</a>.